 Easy to install.
 Its 5-stage filtering system significantly improves water taste and removes odors.
 Faucet has a sleek chrome design.
 Mid-range price.

-Filters may not last as long as desired; some complaints that water odor returns after several weeks.
+Filters may not last as long as desired.
 May leak and/or reduce water pressure.

-Thirsty much?
-It makes sense.
 Water is a big part of our lives, especially since it makes up 50% to 60% of the adult human body.
-When you feel dehydrated, reaching for a glass of water is a quick solution to quench thirst — or is it?
-To some, tap water isn’t the most appealing solution, so bottled water, filtered water, and other alternatives are considered.
-Thanks to the rising popularity of reverse osmosis systems, the need to second-guess that glass of tap water disappears.
+When you feel dehydrated, reaching for a glass of water is a quick solution to quench thirst.
+However, to some, tap water isn’t the most appealing solution, so they reach for bottled water, filtered water, and other alternatives.
+Thanks to the rising popularity of reverse osmosis systems, fewer people find themselves second-guessing the quality of that glass of tap water.

 Reverse osmosis systems filter impurities and contaminants from tap water.
 They’re installed beneath your kitchen sink and connect to a separate dedicated faucet.
 Not only can they catch contaminants missed by municipal water filtration, they can also reduce the residue pulled from household pipes on the way to the faucet.
 This easy solution also cuts down on bottled water use, as well as the wait time for water to go through filtration pitchers.